Boat fishingThe revolution from the front

 5

-Why the engine belongs at the front
+Why the engine should be at the front

 Precision catches fish

-Lowrance: Modern front motor logic
+Lowrance: Modern front-motor logic

 Minn Kota: The widest range on the market

-Ulterra in particular shows how far the category has moved away from being just an "electric motor": Auto-Stow/Deploy and Power Trim allow the motor to be extended and retracted or its height adjusted by remote control, foot pedal, app or compatible Humminbird display without having to touch it.
-This is not just a small gain in convenience, but noticeably changes everyday life on board.
-With QUEST, Minn Kota is moving towards the upper brushless class.
-Ultrex QUEST, Terrova QUEST and Ulterra QUEST run on a dual 24/36 volt approach and are described as having more torque and longer runtimes.
-Minn Kota shows that today there are indeed solutions for very different types of boats and budgets.
-From the 12-volt PowerDrive to mid-range GPS all-rounders to the brushless 24/36-volt top of the range, the ladder is complete.
+Ulterra, in particular, demonstrates just how far the category has now moved on from being merely an ‘electric motor’: Auto-Stow/Deploy and Power Trim allow you to stow, deploy or adjust the height of the motor via remote control, foot pedal, app or a compatible Humminbird display, without having to touch it.
+This is no small improvement in convenience; it noticeably changes everyday life on board.
+With QUEST, Minn Kota is moving into the premium brushless segment.
+The Ultrex QUEST, Terrova QUEST and Ulterra QUEST operate on a dual 24/36-volt system and are described as offering greater torque and longer runtime.
+Minn Kota demonstrates that there are indeed solutions available today for a wide variety of boat types and budgets.
+From the 12-volt PowerDrive through to mid-range GPS all-rounders and right up to the top-of-the-range brushless 24/36-volt models, the range is complete.

 Electricity is part of the system